-Rishikesh wouldn’t be a world-class adventure destination without a resident bungee jump.
+Rishikesh wouldn't be a world-class adventure destination without a resident bungee jump.
 So, if you're looking to unlock your inner adventure junkie, you have to try Bungy in Rishikesh!

-Located at the same place (Jumpin Heights) as the Giant Swing, the Rishikesh Bungy Jump is also India’s tallest bungy at 83 meters over the Ganges River!
+Located at the same place (Jumpin Heights) as the Giant Swing, the Rishikesh Bungee Jump is also India's tallest bungee at 83 meters over the Ganges River!

-If you’re keen on trying the giant swing, a bungy, and the flying fox, you can check out this combo package.
-Alternatively, you can book the bungy separately using the same link.
+If you're keen on trying the giant swing, a bungee, and the flying fox, you can check out this combo package.
+Alternatively, you can book the bungee separately using the same link.

 11. Camping in Rishikesh

 After the hustle and bustle of Indian backpacking and travel, getting back to nature in Rishikesh is always a welcoming change of pace.
 If you're looking for an epic multi-day trip exploring the best of Rishikesh and camping with like-minded travelers in the jungles beside the holiest River on earth, then I've got you covered.